Common NCLEX Mistakes

 How to Avoid It:

-•Stick with your initial answer unless you find a clear reason to change it.
+Unless you find a clear reason to change it

 While the NCLEX doesn't have strict time limits per question, running out of time can affect your performance.